CRN4X/fused-softmax-engine/readme.md

 Q_float_normalized_fixed_scale
 K_float_normalized_fixed_scale
 ```
-The first two files are used as input to RTL Softmax engine and the last two to measure MAE%
+The first two files are used as input to RTL Softmax engine and the last two to measure MAE%.
+Further the first cell has flags (if set to True) will gnerate QKᵀ product and softmax matrices

 ### **2. Run RTL Simulation**
 - Open ```Vivado 2024.2``` software application and create a new project targeting ```Kintex UltraScale+ KCU116```